munshiomar1971/worstfrontendcoder/README.md

 - 👋 Hi, I’m @worstfrontendcoder
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Rust
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on Javascript and/or php projects
+- 💞️ I’m looking to collaborate on Javascript and/or php and/or Rust projects
 - 📫 How to reach me: omarsumon1030@gmail.com

 <!---